-Boundaries look different for everyone and they will often differ at different times and when you are with different people, so we can’t give you a boundary checklist!
-But one example is that on some days or with some people, you might not want to talk about how the person died.
+Boundaries look different for everyone.
+They will often differ at different times and when you are with different people, so we can't exactly give you a boundary checklist... but one example is that, on some days or with some people, you might not want to talk about how the person died.
 If this is the case and someone asks, you can hold this boundary by practicing responses.

 We invite you to share your experiences, questions, and resource suggestions with the WYG community in the discussion section below.